-These snowflakes are 16 inches wide.
-So I had to figure out how to give you a template that you can print on regular-sized paper.
+My snowflakes are 16 inches wide, but I had to figure out how to give you a template that you can print on regular-sized paper.
 The best option I came up with was to give you a section of snowflake… When you print it, it should almost fill the paper.

 Once you print it out, (right click & open in new tab) you will need to make the whole template.

 I think it will work best if you print out the section and glue it to a piece of cardboard before cutting it out… Then you will have a very sturdy template that you can trace repeatedly.

 - glitter (I used German glass glitter which I think gives a nicer “silver” but it WILL tarnish over time)

 - glue that is not water-based (I used spray glue) you can’t skimp on the glue or you will not get good coverage with the glitter, but at the same time you do not want the glue to take forever to dry.
 I let them set overnight for good measure.

 I will love you EVEN MORE… If you share me with your friends!